top of page

 Community-based Cross Level Collaboration

-PsychBridge is a new model creating opportunity for community-based cross level collaboration.
-At its heart are small interactive symposiums with key components:
+PsychBridge is a new model creating opportunity for community-based cross-level collaboration.
+At its heart are small interactive events with key components:

 The Launch

-In February 2026, The Peddie School will host the PsychBridge Summit, gathering 35–45 local Psychology educators- researchers, graduate students, and high school teachers, connecting about topics derived from current and former students.
+In February 2026, The Peddie School will host the PsychBridge Kickoff, gathering 35–45 local Psychology educators- researchers, graduate students, and high school teachers, connecting about topics derived from current and former students.

-The Summit establishes the model and the Development Team will produce deliverables to include a detailed toolkit for replication in other regions.
+The kickoff event establishes the PsychBridge Global model.
+From advance work and post-event feedback, the Development Team plans to produce a detailed toolkit for replication in other regions.

 Preliminary funding has already been secured from the American Psychological Foundation, with strong early interest from other professional organizations.

-Backed by grant funds and institutional partnerships, the Summit positions PsychBridge as a scalable innovation.
+Backed by grant funds and institutional partnerships, PsychBridge Global is positioned as a scalable innovation.

 Image by realafm